seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 what the host returned disagreed with the declaration and showed up as a permanently degraded `status`.

-**Consequence 3 — the bench divergence in §7 is a source property.** The backtest reconciles with production on 25 of 28 coins; the three that diverge by 7–9 pp on returns are exactly these three — the bench reads the perpetual, CoinGecko reads a spot index, and the basis is the difference.
+**Consequence 3 — the bench divergence in §7 is a source property.** Measured at 28 coins, the backtest reconciled with production on 25; the three that diverged by 7–9 pp on returns were exactly the `fut:true` ones — the bench reads the perpetual, CoinGecko reads a spot index, and the basis is the difference.
+The prediction for MORPHO and ARB is the same divergence for the same reason, and it is a prediction until a run measures it.

-**Consequence 4 — coverage is 25/28 permanently.** Every statistical statement built on the journal or on the day-range measure is a statement about 25 assets.
+**Consequence 4 — coverage is 25/30 and every added futures-only asset widens the gap.**
-Closing that gap would require a second price source bought for three rows.
+Every statistical statement built on the journal or on the day-range measure is a statement about 25 assets, and it stayed 25 while the list grew by two.
+Closing the gap would require a second price source bought for five rows.

-Reversed if Binance relists XMR or LIT on spot with real volume — and since TZ-15 that is four moves in one change, not two: `tokens[]`, this paragraph, the static «25 спотовым монетам» in the §3.17 caption, and the exact-string expectation section M pins it with.
+A `fut:true` row is reversed by an owner decision — for XMR or LIT, a Binance relisting with real volume would be the occasion — and since TZ-15 that is four moves in one change, not two: `tokens[]`, this paragraph, the §3.17 caption, and the exact-string expectation section M pins it with.
 The gate stays red until all four move together, which is the safe direction — a declaration and the sentence describing it cannot drift apart quietly (inv.
-20, 50).
-The count in that caption is a code site of the coverage in everything but syntax.
+20, 50). **TZ-26 proved the coupling by paying it:** the caption's spot count 25 did not move when the list reached 30 and its futures count did, «три фьючерсные» → «пять фьючерсных», in `index.html` and in the section-M expectation together.
+Both counts in that caption are code sites of this contract in everything but syntax, and the futures one is now also hand-written in `bench/journal_bench.js` and in the calibration record's header (§10).

 ### 3.15 Catalyst registry — `catalysts.json`